tjcouch1/transferable-discipleship/README.md

 Run `npm run licenses` to build the software library licenses file (displayed in the app for attribution purposes).

-## To run
+## To run locally

-Run on your preferred platform:
+Run on your preferred platform on the same network:

-- `npm start` - runs in the web browser, and allows you to use the expo app to test the app on android and ios
+- `npm start` - runs in the web browser and allows you to use the Expo Go app to test the app on Android and iOS
-- `npm run android`
-- `npm run ios`
-   - Note: you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac

 ## Publishing